tobiasthemole/content-dev/GLOSSARY.md

  - It includes the formats .glb and .gltf
  - .glb is the file container format for glTF.
 It bundles all materials into a single file

-**Advanced Lighting Model (ALM) is going away**
+**Advanced Lighting Model (ALM) is the soon to be deprecated lighting system**
- - Now there will be unity between graphics settings and clients.
+ - The removal of multiple renderers will create unity between graphics settings and clients.
  - What you see is what you get from Low to High graphics settings.

 **Image Based Lighting (IBL) via Reflections and Probes.**